jacobhepkema/scover/README.md

 Sets the amount of epochs (1 epoch = 1 forward and backward cycle through the entire training set) the network goes through.
 Default value: `100`

-`--num_errtest`
-After `num_errtest` learning steps/batches, the network will assess validation error and saves all network parameters for that training 'time point'.
-These parameters can be found in the network output HDF5 file. *Note: make sure that `num_learnsteps` divided by `num_errtest` is at least 2*.
-Default value: `1`

 `--batch_size`
 The size of one training batch (amount of sequences and the corresponding outputs).
 After one batch, the network will update its parameters through back-propagation.
 Default value: `32`

 `--motif_length`
 The length of each individual regulatory motif.
 Default value: `12`

 `--motif_amount`
 The amount of regulatory motifs to look for.
-Default value:
+Default value: `300`

 `--sigma_motifs_min`
 sigma_motifs will be drawn from loguniform(sigma_motifs_min, sigma_motifs_max).